| Safe Haskell | None |

 Checking local or global confluence of rewrite rules.

-For checking LOCAL CONFLUENCE of a given rewrite rule f ps ↦ v
+For checking LOCAL CONFLUENCE of a given rewrite rule f ps ↦ v,

 we construct critical pairs involving this as the main rule by